 Weight

 The weight of the band saw directly correlates to the material of construction.
-Like we said, cast iron will be the heaviest, and most of the options we suggested are made from this material.
+Like I said, cast iron will be the heaviest, and most of the options suggested are made from this material.
 It’s difficult to qualify as one of the best band saws if it isn’t built to last.

 However, unless you have a portable bandsaw, you will still need the machine to have some weight to it.
 This is because a weighty design that’s not overly heavy will provide the right amount of support when you’re working.